mcoto004CR/pi-kube/README.md

   Use ifconfig, to get your current ip
   Copy your IP , or you can setup any IP you want, just make sure is free on your router

   Below will enable a static IP so you can easy SSH

-    sudo nano /etc/dhcpcd.conf and enter the following data interface wlan0
-    static ip_address=192.168.XX.XXX/24   (XX.XX is the IP you copied in the previous point) static routers=192.168.X.X  (this is your router IP gateway) static domain_name_servers=8.8.8.8  (setup this to you prefered DNS or Google DNS)
+    sudo nano /etc/dhcpcd.conf and enter the following data interface wlan0 (Note if you are using ethernet as I recommended, use eth0) static ip_address=192.168.XX.XXX/24   (XX.XX is the IP you copied in the previous point) static routers=192.168.X.X  (this is your router IP gateway) static domain_name_servers=8.8.8.8  (setup this to you prefered DNS or Google DNS)

+  Change Hostname

-  Use the raspi-config utility to change the hostname to k8s-master-1 or similar and then reboot (Network Options -> Hostnames).
+      raspi-config utility to change the hostname to k8s-master-1 or similar , all cluster must have a diferent hostname reboot (Network Options -> Hostnames).

+  After reboot , use ifconfig to make sure you get the static IP correctly

   Apply these changes for DNS to work